FranciscoWatson/franciscowatson/README.md

 # 👋 Hi, I'm Francisco Watson

 ## 🚀 About Me
-I am a software development enthusiast with a solid foundation in **.NET, C#, Java, and SQL**, and I am currently focused on transitioning into the world of **Ethereum and Web3**.
+I am a backend-oriented software engineer with a strong foundation in .NET, C#, Python, and SQL, currently focused on applying Machine Learning and Artificial Intelligence to solve real-world problems through robust and scalable architectures.

-My motivation is to contribute to the construction of decentralized systems and to continuously learn new technologies that transform the way we collaborate and interact on the Internet.
+My work and research combine backend development with data-driven intelligence, leveraging models that enhance automation, prediction, and personalization across applications.

-I am convinced that **blockchain is one of the pillars of the future of technology**, not only in finance but also in areas such as digital identity, traceability, governance, and community collaboration.
+I am passionate about building efficient data pipelines, integrating AI into microservice architectures, and designing systems that learn and adapt over time.

-I am particularly drawn to Ethereum, as it is the platform that has most strongly driven the creation of **smart contracts**, **DAOs**, and **DeFi**, representing a vibrant ecosystem where developers can constantly innovate.
+I believe AI is reshaping the backend ecosystem, transforming traditional systems into intelligent, autonomous solutions that bring tangible business value and user impact.

 ## 💼 Professional Experience
 - **Mid-level Backend Developer** – Portfolio Personal de Inversión (Apr 2025 – Present)